kaboc/async-phase/README.md

 ## AsyncPhase

 `AsyncPhase` itself is an abstract class.
-Its three subtypes, `AsyncWaiting`, `AsyncComplete` and `AsyncError`, are used to represent each phase of an async operation.
+Its four subtypes, `AsyncInitial`, `AsyncWaiting`, `AsyncComplete` and `AsyncError`, are used to represent each phase of an async operation.

 ### Properties